Josh Tymon: Stoke City

 On 5 July 2017, it was announced that Tymon left the club after rejecting new contract offers from Hull City.
 Later in the day, he joined Stoke City, signing a five-year contract.
 Tymon made his debut for Stoke on 23 August 2017 in a 4–0 EFL Cup victory over Rochdale.
 He struggled to make much of impact at Stoke and was made available for a loan move in January.
 On 30 January 2018, Tymon joined League One club Milton Keynes Dons until the end of the 2017–18 season.
 Tymon made nine appearances for MK Dons but was unable to help them avoid relegation to EFL League Two.
 Tymon's only league appearance in the 2018–19 season came against Preston North End on 26 January 2019, he struggled against Darnell Fisher and was substituted just before half time.
 At the end of the season Tymon revealed that he is unhappy at Stoke after failing to break into the first team.

 On 17 July 2019, Tymon agreed to join newly promoted Portuguese club Famalicão on loan for the 2019–20 season.
 He was signed by João Pedro Sousa, assistant to Marco Silva during his time at Hull.
 He made his debut on 3 August in the first round of the Taça da Liga, a 2–0 home loss to LigaPro club S.C.
 Covilhã, and a week later played for the first time in the Primeira Liga in a 2–0 win at C.D.
 Santa Clara on the opening day.
 Tymon made five league appearances for Famalicão before being recalled by Stoke in December 2019.
 Tymon started against Derby County on 31 January 2020 in place of the injured Bruno Martins Indi as Stoke lost 4–0.
 Tymon didn't make another appearance again until the final day of the season on 22 July 2020 against Nottingham Forest where he came on as a substitute in the 71st minute and provided two assists as Stoke won 4–1.
 Tymon became a regular member of Michael O'Neill's squad in 2020–21, making 29 appearances in a number of different positions.

 Tymon scored his first goal for Stoke in a 1–0 win against Nottingham Forest on 21 August 2021.
 Tymon signed a new three-and-a-half-year contract with Stoke in December 2021.
 He was a key member of the team in 2021–22, making 49 appearances, as Stoke finished in 14th.
+In 2022–23 Tymon competed with Dujon Sterling for the left-back position, playing 31 times as Stoke finished in 16th position.

+Swansea City

+On 1 September 2023, Tymon joined Swansea City for an undisclosed fee.